 I wish you and him the best

-i do have a second sister who is severely unwell.
-She has been alcoholic for her whole life and is now in a 5 yr long crisis including abuse and spiritually odd ideas
+i do have a second brother who is severely unwell. he has been alcoholic for his whole life and is now in a 5 yr long crisis including abuse and spiritually odd ideas

-i sometimes wonder if she has a ‘mild’ schizophrenia. although functioning is impaired with sz, i still got 2 C’s at A’level and was unwell most of the second year.
+i sometimes wonder if he has a ‘mild’ schizophrenia. although functioning is impaired with sz, i still got 2 C’s at A’level and was unwell most of the second year.

 so yes i find prodromal phases could be long and less severe